eventide-project/useful-objects/README.md

 In addition to having dependencies being initialized to null object implementations, substitutes should also provide a means to override the inert null object with a concrete implementation of a substitute (or to specialize the null object).

-Here's an example of a dependency with a concrete substitute substitute implementation (though a naive one that doesn't demonstrate a realistic case):
+Here's an example of a dependency with a concrete substitute implementation (though a naive one that doesn't demonstrate a realistic case):

 ```ruby
 class SomeDependency